 Monday, November 14 Shiraz, “the oldest sample of wine in the world”

-I am using Fatemeh’s poem to celebrate this nation of immigrants today.
+I am using Fatemeh’s poem to celebrate, the U.S., this nation of immigrants today.
 Lift a glass when you get off work.
 Perhaps before that, read the poem out loud, with pauses.

 Have a blest day.

 Held up to gods